codeAligned/tjioi/registration.md

 ## Part 2.
 Before the competition

 <p>
-    After the registration deadline on <strong>TBD</strong>, if there are any changes to your team, notify us by email at <a href="mailto:tjioiofficers@gmail.com">tjioiofficers@gmail.com</a> as soon as possible.
+    After the registration deadline, if there are any changes to your team, notify us by email at <a href="mailto:tjioiofficers@gmail.com">tjioiofficers@gmail.com</a> as soon as possible.
     <em>Note that we may not be able to accomodate changes in T-shirt size.</em>
 </p>